david-yz-liu/memory-viz/docs/docs/03-automation_algorithms.md

 automatically compute coordinates instead.
 The algorithm is outlined below.

 Users may specify the desired width of the canvas.
-If no width is provided, a width will be computed based on width of the widest object and the endpoint of the stack frames.
+If no width is provided, a width will be computed based on width of the widest object and the widest stack frame.

 Given a list of objects in the format described in `MemoryModel.drawAll`, we separate these given objects into to collections as _stack frames_ and _other items_ by using the